UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-01/text.md

 	cat /etc/shells

-To display the current shell:
+To display the current shell:-
 ----------------------------
 command:
 -------